spdsp04/evaluation/Melanoma_Detection_Assignment.md

 3.1 Coding Guidelines - Good Practices

 there is a GitHub repository link containing a python file and a README.md file.
 And README.md file contains a brief description of the project.
-There is no one straightforward description.